Vayigash. The Secret of Jewish Survival

 Halakha has devised a system whereby Jews can retain their own Goshen - in Nehama Leibowitz's wonderful moniker, our "Ghetto of Choice" - but at the same time to be integrated.
 No need for anti-semitism, no need for withdrawal.

 Halakha has some strict laws about Jews mixing with Gentiles.
 Much like Isaac and Jacob, Intermarriage is outlawed, but so is some other cultural mixing: Even if the food is 100% kosher, Halakha restricts Jews from eating eating home-cooked food cooked by a gentile,restricts gentile wine, and even bread baked in a non-Jewish bakery.
 Halakha will advise at times keep distance from their religious houses of worship, and occasionally some cultural practices with religious overtones; and in the positive sense, Jewish life envelopes a person in a community, through daily communal prayer, and other celebrations and rites.

 These laws are sometimes inconvenient, sometimes, bizarre and inconsistent (-why can I share a beer but not wine?-) but they stand as a constant reminder of our difference.

 In this way, a Jew grows a protective layer, understanding that whereas he or she can freely interact with the wider society in study or work, in societal involvement and national service, at a deep layer, Jews are to stand apart.

-In this way survival does not rest merely on study nor on generating animosity.
-Rather a community sub-culture is created that ensures Jewish community.
+In this reading, survival does not rest merely on study nor on generating animosity.
+Rather a community sub-culture is created that ensures Jewish community and continuity.